alexmozaidze/palenight.nvim/README.md

    -- thus, they're disabled by default. italic = false,

-   -- Fallback color palette for non-truecolor terminals. (such as tty or some ancient terminal) --
+   -- Fallback color palette for non-truecolor terminals, -- such as tty or some really old terminal.
+   --
    -- Available options:
    -- "auto" => 16 color palette if in linux tty, 256 otherwise.
-   -- 256    => 256 color palette
+   -- 256    => 256 color palette.
-   -- 16     => 16 color palette
+   -- 16     => 16 color palette.
    cterm_palette = "auto",
 }
 ```